The Six Stages of Health Mastery

 But, you know, sometimes life can get in the way of us reaching our health goals

-and we can get off track
+🔸 We can get off track,

-and go back to our regular old habits
+🔸 And go back to our regular old habits,

-and then kick ourselves in the pants for failing, yet again.
+🔸 Then kick ourselves in the pants for failing, yet again.

 But with knowledge and understanding of the six stages of mastery, what we can do is quickly identify:

-• which stage we are in,
+🔸 Which stage we are in,

-• what we are doing wrong,
+🔸 What we are doing wrong, and

-• and what we need to do to rectify or remedy the situation.
+🔸 What we need to do to rectify or remedy the situation.

 Developing this self-awareness of your transition through these six stages of health mastery

-• and, of course can help you to reach your health goals.
+🔸 Of course, can help you to reach your health goals.

 It sounds pretty good, right?

-Using this example, we say that, okay, you look at yourself and you say, I’m spending too much money, buying takeaway food at lunchtime, the nutritional content of what I’m purchasing isn’t ideal.
-It’s too high fat, or, too many carbs or, I’m simply eating too much.
+Using this example, we say that, okay, you look at yourself and say, “I’m spending too much money buying takeaway food at lunchtime.
+The nutritional content of what I’m purchasing isn’t ideal.
+It’s too high in fat, too many carbs, or I’m simply eating too much.”

 Stage One: The Intention